juxor/afaq/markdown/secI5.md

 determining and decisive degree . . . _

 > _"The practice of this democracy also extended to the agricultural regions .
-. . the decision to nominate a local management Comite for the villages was taken by general meetings of the inhabitants of villages, how the delegates in the different essential tasks which demanded an indispensable co-ordination of activities were proposed and elected by the whole assembled population.
+. . the decision to nominate a local management **Comité** for the villages was taken by general meetings of the inhabitants of villages, how the delegates in the different essential tasks which demanded an indispensable co- ordination of activities were proposed and elected by the whole assembled population.
 But it is worth adding and underlining that in all the collectivised villages and all the partially collectivised villages, in the 400 Collectives in Aragon, in the 900 in the Levante region, in the 300 in the Castilian region, to mention only the large groupings . . . the population was called together weekly, fortnightly or monthly and kept fully informed of everything concerning the commonweal. _

 > _"This writer was present at a number of these assemblies in Aragon, where the reports on the various questions making up the agenda allowed the